microsoft/pai/examples/kafka/README.md

 Make your logical code
 ---
 1.If you want to use python to check if the kafka can be used correctly, you'd better see the [official document](https://kafka-python.readthedocs.io/en/master/).
+Don't forget to install kafka-python.(If you build the image by "Dockerfile.example.kafka", ignore it!)

 2.When you use the producer of kafka, you should keep in mind that the massage might be lost if you haven't set "acks" and haven't use "producer.flush()".